Tintype: History

 The process was first described by Adolphe-Alexandre Martin in France in 1853.
 In 1856 it was patented by Hamilton Smith in the United States and by William Kloen in the United Kingdom.
-It was first called melainotype, then ferrotype by V.M.
-Griswold of Ohio, a rival manufacturer of the iron plates, then finally tintype.
+It was first called melainotype, then ferrotype by V. M. Griswold of Ohio, a rival manufacturer of the iron plates, then finally tintype.

 Ambrotype as a precursor

 The ambrotype was the first use of the wet-plate collodion process as a positive image.
 Such collodion glass positives had been invented by Frederick Scott Archer in 1851.
 Although it is a widely held belief James Ambrose Cutting might have named the process after himself, in actuality, "ambrotype" was first coined by Marcus Aurelius Root, a well known daguerreotypist, in his gallery as documented in the 1864 book The Camera and the Pencil.

 The tintype was essentially a variant of the ambrotype, replacing the latter's glass plate with a thin sheet of japanned iron (hence ferro).
-Ambrotypes often exhibit some flaking of their black back coating, cracking or detachment of the image-bearing emulsion layer, or other deterioration, but the image layer on a tintype has proven to be typically very durable.
+Ambrotypes often exhibit some flaking of their black back coating, cracking or detachment of the image-bearing emulsion layer, or other deterioration, but the image layer on a tintype has proven to be typically very durable, although the iron support might oxidize at its corners.

 Success of the tintype

 Compared to their most important predecessor, the daguerreotype, tintypes were not only very inexpensive, they were also relatively easy and quick to make.
 A photographer could prepare, expose, develop and varnish a tintype plate and have it ready for the customer in a few minutes.
 Although early tintypes were sometimes mounted in protective ornamental cases, like daguerreotypes and ambrotypes, uncased tintypes in simple paper mats were popular from the beginning.
-They were often later transferred into the precut openings provided in book-like photograph albums.
+They were often transferred into the precut openings provided in book-like photograph albums like the later prints on cardboard.

 One or more hardy, lightweight, thin tintypes could be carried conveniently in a jacket pocket.
 They became very popular in the United States during the American Civil War.
 Although prints on paper (see cartes de visite and cabinet cards) soon displaced them as the most common type of photograph, the tintype process continued to enjoy considerable use throughout the 19th century and beyond, especially for casual portraiture by novelty and street photographers.
-Edward M. Estabrooke's book The Ferrotype and How to Make It (1872), and the introduction of low cost variants known as "Gem ferrotypes" helped to sustain the tintype's longevity.
+In contrast to the considerable amount of manuels, books and articles in journals on the different photographic processes, they were seldomly treating the ferrotype.
+Whereas Edward M. Estabrooke stated in his almost unique extensive monograph The Ferrotype and How to Make It, published in 1872, that the amount of ferrotypes taken would probably surmount the production of all other techniques combined.
+His book and the introduction of low cost variants known as "Gem ferrotypes" and the invention of the photo booth in 1888, helped to sustain the tintype's longevity.